atharvabharambe/Interactive-Insights-Dashboard-for-Uber-Service-Data-using-PySpark/README.md

 ### Step 3: Query Creation
-- Objective: Write SQL queries to extract key insights from the processed data.
+- Objective: In SQL Editor the below seperate tables are created and saved in the same workspace to extract key insights from the processed data.
 - Queries are saved for various analysis goals:

     - Total Trips Over Time: